This post contains affiliate links.

 VinaCafe is the oldest company on this list.
 VinaCafe is actually quite a large company which is surprising since they mostly make instant coffee.
 Despite having fresh coffee available, instant coffee is still quite popular in Vietnam.

 If you want to get this is up to you.
-If you like the Vietnamese iced coffee with milk, the instant coffees actually come decently close.
-While it’s not quite the same as when it’s made with real coffee and condensed milk but, it only takes 30 seconds to make and serves its purpose.
+If you like Vietnamese iced coffee with milk, the instant coffees actually come decently close.
+While it’s not quite the same as when it’s made with real coffee and condensed milk, it only takes 30 seconds to make and serves its purpose.

 That said, all the other big brands also have their lines of instant coffee and they’re all pretty similar if you get the same style.